facebookresearch/mlqe/README.md

 The data can be downloaded directly at:
 https://github.com/facebookresearch/mlqe/raw/master/data/mlqe_train_dev.tgz

-## Resources for training the NMT models
+## Additional resources - used for training the NMT models

 ### German-English